ejfancher/crypto/cwallet/README.md

 cwallet:
 --------

-cwallet is a command line cryptocurrency wallet that allows you to generate an asymmetric key pair and encode the public key as a Bitcoin wallet address.
+cwallet is a command line cryptocurrency wallet that allows you to generate a private key and then a Bitcoin address from that private key.

 The number of different cryptographic processes used in a bitcoin wallet is immense.
-Most notably is the elliptic curve algorithm and hash functions that are used.
+Some of the most notable processes are the elliptic curve algorithm and hash functions that are used.